-If you have reported a work injury and have been fired, contact My Comp Lawyers for a free consultation.
+If you have reported a work injury and have been fired in Pennsylvania, contact My Comp Lawyers for a free consultation.
 Our legal team can seek out evidence that you were wrongfully terminated and can work to protect your benefits.

 How Can I Protect Myself From Being Fired for Filing a Workers’ Compensation Claim?

 An important way to protect yourself is to report any work injuries and incidents immediately and to get a medical evaluation of your condition.
 If you are injured at work and don’t report the injury, you may lose your job if your unreported injury causes your work performance to suffer.
 If you properly report the injury and file a claim, you may get benefits and you may have more grounds for filing a workers’ compensation retaliation suit against your employer if you are wrongfully terminated after your injury.